Writers in the Schools (WITS)

 Presentation style/workshop ideas:

-1. A. Reading one of my picture books, A Halifax Time Travelling TuneSky PigRainbows in the Dark , The King of Keji, Dancing with Daisy, or Karissa & Felix, suitable for audiences grades P-4 (30 minutes for P/1 groups, followed by writing/drawing activity; an hour for grades 2, 3, 4 classes).
+1. A. Reading one of my picture books, The Pocket Pig, A Halifax Time Travelling TuneSky PigRainbows in the Dark , The King of Keji, Dancing with Daisy, or Karissa & Felix, suitable for audiences grades P-4 (30 minutes for P/1 groups, followed by writing/drawing activity; an hour for grades 2, 3, 4 classes).

-B. Reading from A Hare in the Elephant’s Trunk (a finalist for the 2011 Governor General’s Literary Awards), suitable for audiences grades 5-9, or Talking to the Moon, Say What You Mean, The Power of Harmony , Rocket Man, The Hermit (grades 3-7) followed by a discussion of the writing life, and a hands-on creative writing exercise using the “other” four senses (not sight); this takes about an hour.
+B. Reading from A Hare in the Elephant’s Trunk (a finalist for the 2011 Governor General’s Literary Awards), or Talking to the Moon, Say What You Mean, The Power of Harmony , Rocket Man, The Hermit (grades 3-7) followed by a discussion of the writing life, and a hands-on creative writing exercise using the “other” four senses (not sight); this takes about an hour.
 I incorporate my PowerPoint presentation (25 minutes) into presentations with grades 2 and up.
 I can bring my own laptop, if necessary, but I will need a projector, the cord to attach it to my laptop, a screen, and someone who knows the school’s technology 🙂2.
 I’m open to suggestions from teachers if there’s a certain aspect of writing they’d like me to address.
 As well, I sometimes read from my current work-in-progress as I’m always looking for feedback from readers.

 About the Author: I’m curious about everybody, and I like to watch strangers and imagine their lives; Why is he doing that?
 How did that raccoon get in there?
 What would she do if…?
 Basically, I’m nosey.
 Being a visiting author is one of my favorite parts of being a writer because I get to share my love of reading and writing with lots of other people with big imaginations and amazing ideas.

-Leave a Reply
+Leave a comment